7 Outdoor Entertaining Trends You Should Know About for 2021

 After decades in the design and outdoor environment construction industry, I've always been a proponent of the benefits of outdoor entertaining.
 Now, I’m even more enthused about taking our lifestyles outdoors.
 Here are some recent trends and what I think are some great tips to getting the most enjoyment and function out of your outdoor spaces.

 1) Create a Year-Round Space.
-Here in Atlanta, we have a lovely change of seasons that while it's not too extreme, provides a bit of seasonally appropriately inclement weather that allows us to welcome a change of season.
+Here in Atlanta, we have a lovely change of seasons that while it's not too extreme, provides a bit of seasonally appropriately inclement weather that allows us to enjoy each season.
 Whether you hire a contractor to create a backyard transformation or you create a cozy space from scratch yourself, here are some accessory items you may need in order to maximize the comfort of your time outside:

 Winter: Heavy blankets, a fire pit, heat lamps